bsipos/uncle_psl/README.md

 - SAM header is not written, but that can be easily added using [samtools view -T](http://www.htslib.org/doc/samtools.html)
 - The MD flag is not added, but that can be easily done using [samtools calmd](http://www.htslib.org/doc/samtools.html).
 - Mapping qualities are set to zero.
+- Base qualities are not added to the SAM output.
 - The `XS` flag is currently not set.